Improving patient flow with hospital asset tracking systems

 Following the pandemic, hospital bed occupancy is increasing and there is a huge shortage of beds.
-Our healthcare expert Andy James shares his thoughts on how bed tracking could help the NHS tackle the beds shortage crisis.
+Our healthcare expert Andrew James shares his thoughts on how bed tracking could help the NHS tackle the beds shortage crisis.

 There are many challenges facing the NHS right now, but the one that is most raised in our conversations with hospitals and healthcare providers is bed occupancy and shortages.
 There has been a steady decline in the overall hospital bed stock in NHS England since 2010/11, reducing by 8.3% over ten years.[1]
 In addition to this, almost 25,000 NHS beds have been lost in the last decade.[2]
 In a perfect storm of a pandemic, funding cuts, staff shortages and an ageing population, the problem is reaching breaking point in many Trusts.

 There isn’t one easy fix to the problem – policymakers need to address a whole host of factors.
-However, an important part of the answer is digitalisation and the adoption of technology, such as bed tracking, to enable more efficient bed management and improve bed utilisation.
+However, an important part of the answer is digitalisation and the adoption of technology, such as bed tracking, to enable more efficient bed management and improve bed utilization.

 85% bed occupancy is the level generally considered to be the limit, beyond which safety is at risk.
 According to the British Medical Association, since 2010, the average bed occupancy has surpassed 85%, with an average of 90.2% in England going into the pandemic in 2019/20.[3]
 It may be assumed that the peak of the pandemic would have seen the highest bed occupancy rates in recent years.
 However, the long-term impact of COVID-19 on the NHS is now starting to rear its head.
 One NHS Trust we’ve spoken with admitted 200-300 patients per day during the height of COVID-19.
 Now, it’s hitting 400 daily admissions.
 Bed capacity was a major concern before COVID-19, but the strain of a pandemic that has affected all areas of healthcare and service provision is exacerbating the problem.
 While A&E admissions fell during the height of the pandemic, demand has since steadily risen and, in Q3 2022, attendances at major A&E departments were 12% higher than they were ten years ago, while those at minor departments were 18% higher.[4]
 There are many reasons why more and more people are attending A&E, but wider pressures on the NHS, such as the GP shortage crisis, are playing a huge part, with many desperate people being forced to A&E as they can’t get an appointment with their GP.